Will Green Cards will be required for truck drivers if Brexit goes through?

 To travel into the European Union after a hard Brexit occurs will require a Green Card for UK citizens.
 This includes all the truck drivers that regularly transport goods across the border.
-To get a Green Card requires a valid passport that has at least 2 full blank pages and an additional valid UK issued ID like a drivers license along with proof of truck insurance coverage that covers travel in the EU.
+To get a Green Card requires a valid passport that has at least 2 full blank pages and an additional valid UK issued ID like a driver's license along with proof of truck insurance coverage that covers travel in the EU.

 The biggest issue will be the proof of truck insurance coverage while on the roads in the EU for the truck and lorry drivers.
 This has to be proven before a Green Card will be issued.
 There is one alternative to having your UK insurance protecting you on the roads in the EU.
-You can purchases a policy from an EU insurance company for coverage while in the EU.
+You can purchase a policy from an EU insurance company for coverage while in the EU.
 The minimum amount of coverage required by EU law is third party insurance.

 What is the cost of a Green Card?

-It has already been stated by the Department for Transportation that the issuing of green cards will be free, but there is a catch and it is not from a government.
+It has already been stated by the Department for Transportation that the issuing of green cards will be free, but there is a catch, and it is not from a government.
 There has been some talk that insurance companies will charge a processing fee or other administration fee for all coverage that will include travel to the EU from the UK.